kourouklides/artificial_neural_networks/setup/README.md

 If you want to use __Docker__ containers, then you should follow __all__ the steps below. __Docker__ containers are especially useful for __Data Science__ and __Research__ code.

 This installation process employs best practises and follows industry standards.
-So, it is highly recommended.
+So, it is highly __recommended__.

 TODO: write this section